sethladd/dep_assert_with_optional_message/proposal.md

 ## Motivation

 Assert statements are very useful for framework authors, and framework users.
 Asserts keep the other framework authors on the right path, and they keep consumers of the framework from getting into trouble. _Failing fast_ is a great developer experience.

 Currently, Dart throws an exception when an assert fails in checked mode.
 The output of that exception includes a line and column number, which points the user to the location of the assert.
 This is necessary feedback to the user, but not sufficient to give the user a great experience.

-Here is an example exception output from Dart 1.12:
+For example, here is an exception output from Dart 1.12:

 ```
 ~/tmp $ dart --checked assert.dart